 We wanted to do something more than just one shirt.
 We wanted to make it big so, after another year of many hard decisions, sacrifice and planning we decided to start “Phoenix Gear”: An American Apparel Co.
 Patriot owned – Serving our Veterans.
 The plan was to design a couple shirts, sell them and donate to other non-profit companies.
 That was the plan, but we know things never go as planned.
 We launched the company on May 23rd 2019.
 Exactly 2 years after my father passed.
 We wanted it to be symbolic and a constant reminder of why we are doing this.
 It wasn’t to own a huge company, it was to change lives.
 Thats our focus, our mission.
 Over the next couple months we were welcomed with open arms at events, on social media, and on the news.
 We were taking the tragic event of what had happened, and turning it into something that would change lives.

-Today marks our one year anniversary.
-365 days of a constant reminder of why we do this.
 I have spoken to hundreds of Veterans, prayed with them and for them.
 I have spoken with Crisis Response Team and Police departments.
 We have come up with campaigns, slogans and goals!
 Became an ambassador for Mission 22 and given away countless shirts all in the name of HOPE.
 Our goal now has changed from when we started.
 We are not just an apparel company, we are a lighthouse.
 A beacon of hope to anyone, everyone who is struggling.
-PTSD can change your life, effect your family and cost you everything… UNLESS you have hope.
+PTS can change your life, effect your family and cost you everything… UNLESS you have hope.

-I am sure if you have made it to the end of this lengthy blog your probably full of mixed emotions.
-Understand, this marks three years since the event that would change my life, this is the very first time I have really spoken about what went on inside me.
+Understand, the event that would change my life, took me three years before I have really spoken about what went on inside me.
 I am hoping that through this blog it might reach someone that may feel like there is not hope… There is hope.
 There is Peace.
-There is life after PTSD.
+There is life after PTS.
 If you want to know more about HOPE please check out our blog. https://missionphoenix.org/blog/hope-rising/